softwarepub/hermes/docs/source/dev/plugin_structure.md

         return is_initial

     def create_initial_version(self) -> None:
-        """ necessary if is_initial_publication can return True """
+        """ not necessary if is_initial_publication can not return True """ pass
-        pass

     def create_new_version(self) -> None:
-        """ necessary if is_initial_publication can return False """
+        """ not necessary if is_initial_publication can not return False """ pass
-        pass

     def update_metadata(self) -> dict: